C0D3D3V/aui/README.md

 # Simple AUI

-This is a simplified Version of helmuthdu's Archlinux Ultimate Install Skript https://github.com/helmuthdu/aui
+This is a simplified Version of helmuthdu's Archlinux Ultimate Install script https://github.com/helmuthdu/aui

 It is only for legacy purpose here.